 - A.1 The existing lower grade accommodation should be replaced with purpose built, flexible and attractive high quality office space, ideally in a prominent location such as the Golden Ball Street frontage or the junction of Ber Street and Thorn Lane. - A.2 A residential-led development with market housing and affordable housing is welcome on the site.
 At least 33% of units should be affordable, split 85% social rented and 15% of intermediate provision.
 They should be predominantly 1-bedroom flats.
 2-bedroom houses would also be welcomed.
-The affordable housing should be provided on-site (not off-site commuted payment) in separate blocks with no visible distinction in quality of location, outlook or design. - A.3 Retail can be part of the mix of uses providing it is well connected to the existing primary retail area, such as the ground floor on Ber Street. - B. Pedestrian routes and public spaces - B.1 New pedestrian routes across the site should be provided east-west through from 10-14 Ber Street to Rouen Road and north-south from Thorn Lane to Cattle Market Street.
+The affordable housing should be provided on-site (not off-site commuted payment) in separate blocks with no visible distinction in quality of location, outlook or design. - A.3 Retail can be part of the mix of uses providing it is well connected to the existing primary retail area, such as the ground floor on Ber Street. - A.4 A minimum of 250 dwellings and 30,000 sq ft office space should be provided on site in order to ensure that this centrally located brownfield site makes an appropriate contribition to housing provision and that jobs are retained in the city centre